Skip to content

 Browser Automation with Playwright

 Claude can take screenshots and see what it built.
-Install the MCP:
+Install with:

 claude mcp add playwright npx '@playwright/mcp@latest'